 |Day 14||Valparaiso||Disembark at Valparaiso and join transfer to Santiago Airport or downtown Santiago.|

-Your journey through Chile’s spectacular fjord region commences this afternoon in Ushuaia (Argentina).
+Your journey through Chile’s spectacular fjord region commences this afternoon in Ushuaia (Argentina) when you board the RCGS Resolute.
 Gather at the central meeting point then transfer to the pier for embarkation.
 Excitement is in the air as you enjoy a welcome cocktail and dinner before casting off, bound for the stunning landscapes of Patagonia, rugged coastal Chile and historic city of Valparaiso.

 For many, today’s excursion is one of the highlights of the trip.
 After breakfast head ashore and enter the national park.
 This iconic location boasts some of the most stunning mountain scenery in the world, with the celebrated ‘towers’ from which the park gets its name, looming above the surrounding plateau and glacier-fed lake systems.
 Powerful waterfalls surge through narrow channels between the lakes, and there are some excellent short hikes to lookouts and viewpoints, which all provide jaw-dropping views of the immense massif.
 The Guanaco (similar to a llama) is resident in the park and can be found in sizable numbers grazing on the native grasses.
 Spend a full day here, soaking up the views from all directions.

 In a trip full of highlights, today may well be near the top.
 Navigating into Eyre fjord, the vast sweep of the Brüggen Glacier comes into view.
-Often called the ‘Pio XI’, at almost 60 kilometres in length it is the largest glacier in the southern hemisphere outside Antarctica.
-From the low vantage point of the Zodiacs the sheer scale of the glacier face is overwhelming.
-It rises almost 70 metres above the surface of the water and is a staggering 4 kilometres wide.
-In the afternoon sail into the Messier channel that separates continental South America from Wellington Island.
-Join the wildlife expert out on deck as we look for marine and bird life.
+Often called the ‘Pio XI’, at almost 60 km in length it is the largest glacier in the Southern hemisphere outside of Antarctica.
+From the low vantage point of our Zodiacs the sheer scale of the glacier face is overwhelming.
+It rises almost 70m above the surface of the water and is a staggering 4km wide.
+In the afternoon, put on your expedition hats to explore the seldom visited Falcon Fjord.

 This morning the ship will be close to the town of Castro – the provincial capital of the island of Chiloe.
 The town was founded in 1567 and is the third oldest city in Chile.
 It flourished when the early Jesuits chose to base their mission here.
 Make your way ashore where you will immediately be struck by the colourful houses built on stilts around the harbour.
 Known as ‘palafitos’, they are simple homes built by the local fisherman.
 The local markets are a highlight and showcase some of the most impressive crafts and textiles in all of Chile.
 After re-boarding the ship in the afternoon you will sail up the coastline and hopefully see the snow-capped summits of numerous volcanoes that characterise this region.